Nancy Grace Roman Space Telescope: Development

+The mission began Phase A development in 2016 with Neil Gehrels, as project scientist, chairing the Formulation Science Working Group with co-chairs Jeremy Kasdin and David Spergel.
 In April 2017, NASA commissioned an independent review of the project to ensure that the mission scope and cost were understood and aligned.
 The review acknowledged that Roman offers "groundbreaking and unprecedented survey capabilities for dark energy, exoplanet, and general astrophysics", but directed the mission to "reduce cost and complexity sufficient to have a cost estimate consistent with the US$3.2 billion cost target set at the beginning of Phase B".

-NASA announced (January 2018) the reductions taken in response to this recommendation, and that Roman would proceed to its mission design review in February 2018 and begin Phase B by April 2018.
+In January 2018, NASA announced the reductions taken in response to this recommendation, and that Roman would proceed to its mission design review in February 2018 and begin Phase B by April 2018.
 NASA confirmed (March 2018) that the changes made to the project had reduced its estimated life cycle cost to US$3.2 billion and that the Phase B decision was on track to begin on 11 April 2018.

 In February 2018, the Trump administration proposed an FY2019 budget that would have delayed the funding of the Roman (then called WFIRST), citing higher priorities within NASA and the increasing cost of the telescope.
 The proposed defunding of the project was met with criticism by professional astronomers, who noted that the American astronomical community had rated Roman the highest-priority space mission for the 2020s in the 2010 Decadal Survey.
 The American Astronomical Society expressed "grave concern" about the proposed defunding, and noted that the estimated lifecycle cost for Roman had not changed over the previous two years.

 In agreement, the United States Congress approved an FY2018 Roman budget on 22 and 23 March 2018 in excess of the administration's budget request for that year, stating that it "rejects the cancellation of scientific priorities recommended by the National Academy of Sciences decadal survey process", and directed NASA to develop new estimates of Roman's total and annual development costs.
 The President of the United States announced he had signed the bill on 23 March 2018.

-NASA was funded via a FY2019 appropriations bill on 15 February 2019, with US$312 million for Roman, rejecting the President's reduced Budget Request and reasserting the desire for completion of Roman with a planning budget of US$3.2 billion.
+In May 2018, NASA awarded a multi-year contract to Ball Aerospace (now called BAE Systems Space & Mission Systems) to provide key components (the Opto-Mechanical Assembly) for the Wide-Field Instrument on Roman.
+In June 2018, NASA awarded a contract to Teledyne Scientific and Imaging to provide the infrared detectors for the Wide-Field Instrument.
+On 30 November 2018, NASA announced it had awarded a contract for the telescope.
+This was for a part called the Optical Telescope Assembly (OTA), and ran to 2025.
+This was in conjunction with the Goddard Space Flight Center, for which the OTA was planned for delivery as part of the contract.